gvegayon/appliedsnar/docs/part-01-05-ergms-constrains.md

   offset.coef = -Inf                              # The offset coefficient
   )
 ## Starting maximum pseudolikelihood estimation (MPLE):
+## Obtaining the responsible dyads.
 ## Evaluating the predictor and response matrix.
 ## Maximizing the pseudolikelihood.
 ## Finished MPLE.
-## Stopping at the initial estimate.
 ## Evaluating log-likelihood at the estimate.
 summary(ans)
 ## Call: